Santhosh2231/Santhosh2231/README.md

 # Welcome to my GitHub Profile!

 Hi there!
-I'm  Santhosh Raminedi, a software engineer and AI & ML enthusiast who loves to build and create things.
+I'm  Santhosh Raminedi, a Full stack developer and AI & ML enthusiast who loves to build and create things.

 ## Skills